vmware-tanzu-labs/ignition/docs/oidc.md

 # Ignition SSO with an External OpenID Connect Provider

-While you can use ignition without the [Single Sign-On for PCF](./sso.md) service, we recommend you use either SSO or the [Internal UAA](./internal_uaa.md) to authenticate and authorize users for the application.
+While you can use ignition without the [Single Sign-On for VMware Tanzu](./sso.md) service, we recommend you use either SSO or the [Internal UAA](./internal_uaa.md) to authenticate and authorize users for the application.
 It is possible that an external OpenID Connect compliant provider can be used directly, but it is not